This claims provider queries Active Directory or any LDAP to add search capabilities to the people picker in trusted authentication (typically ADFS).

 How to remove LDAPCP

-For an unknown reason, randomly SharePoint 2013 doesn’t uninstall correctly the solution because it tries to call the feature receiver (that removes the claim provider) after it removed the assembly
+For an unknown reason, randomly SharePoint 2013 doesn’t uninstall correctly the solution because it removes assembly from the GAC before calling the feature receiver...
+When this happens, the claims

-To avoid any issue, deactivate the farm feature before retracting the solution:
+To uninstall safely, deactivate the farm feature before retracting the solution: